 Now, this is the standard recipe for all its variations.
 You can easily make many different varieties out of it.

 As you can guess from the name, it’s not much different from Masala dosa.
 You have to stuff the same masala mixture in your Rava dosa and it will be done.

 If you want to try it out, you can also add your own stuffings instead of typical potato masala stuffing.
 It will be a good change for your taste.

 9. Onion Rava Dosa

-As compared to plain Rava dosa, people generally prefer it in Onion style i.e. Onion Rava dosa.
-When you add the chopped onions and some chillies in the preparation, it greatly enhances the overall taste.
+As compared to plain Rava dosa, people generally prefer it in Onion-style i.e. Onion Rava Dosa.
+When you add the chopped onions and some chilies in the preparation, it greatly enhances the overall taste.

 Follow these steps to get the perfect Rava dosa each time –